Webpage Editor: Ingrid H. Shafer, Ph.D.

 Dear Members and Friends of the INRFVVP,

 I hope this finds you all in the best of health and spirits.
 You have been often in my thoughts though I have not communicated directly with many of you for some time.
 This has been a very challenging year for me in a number of ways.
 The fracture and dislocation of my ankle after I slipped on ice at Davos, Switzerland in January was followed by surgery.
 The operation was successful but the demands of a relentless schedule of work and travel has prevented me from following though on the physical therapy treatment that was required to restore my foot to full and pain-free mobility.
 The osteo-arthritis from which I have suffered for a long time has gotten worse this year.
 I will have to have knee-replacement surgery in both knees within the next couple of years.
+I had to delegate a lot of my duties to cheap ghostwriters that followed my orders and regularly updated me on the situations that occured.

 Despite the physical difficulties I have done a lot of travelling this year.
 Aside from my speaking engagements within the U.S., I participated in international conferences held at London (March), Doha, Qatar (April), Ottawa, Canada (June),Utrecht, Holland (June-July), Brussels and Antwerp, Belgium (July), and Riyadh, Saudi Arabia (October).